Nuraiza/Wheel-of-Fortune/README.md

 ## Technologies :hammer_and_pick:

-Java version 8 or higher
+Java version 8 or higher,
 JavaFX